ichigawr/pixel-samurai-clone/README.md

 # Horizon's Fall

 ## Overview
-Horizon's Fall is a Souls-like game developed as a part of the Advanced Programming course at the University of Engineering and Technology, Vietnam National University, Hanoi.
-It serves as a major assignment for the course, focusing on game development using SDL2.
+Pixel Samurai Clone is a clone of Pixel Samurai, a Souls-like game from ArtofKings, developed using SDL2.
+It is a major assignment for the Advanced Programming course at the University of Engineering and Technology, Vietnam National University, Hanoi, focusing on game development using SDL2.

 [Watch introduction video in Vietnamese.](https://youtu.be/xC5n-PCGXZM)